 What I believe:

-- The Lord Jesus Christ is the eternal Son of God, both 100% human and 100% divine.
-The Scriptures declare His virgin birth, His sinless life, His miracles, His substitutionary work on the cross, His bodily resurrection from the dead, and His exaltation to the right hand of God the Father.
+- The Lord Jesus Christ is the eternal Son of God.
+He has always existed as part of God (part of the Trinity), but, at the appointed time, became a human being both 100% human and 100% divine at the same time.
+Regarding His human existence, the Scriptures declare His virgin birth, His sinless life, His miracles, His substitutionary work on the cross, His bodily resurrection from the dead, and His elevation to the right hand of God the Father.
 [Matthew 1:23; Hebrews 7:26; 1 Peter 2:22; Acts 2:22; 1 Corinthians 15:3; 2 Corinthians 5:21; Matthew 28:6; Luke 24:39; 1 Corinthians 15:4; Acts 1:9; Acts 1:11; Acts 2:33; Philippians 2:9-11; Hebrews 1:3]

 - The promised infilling of the Holy Spirit in a believer’s life for the purpose of being God’s “witnesses…to the end of the earth.”
 Usually accompanied by spiritual gifts, ministries, and manifestations distributed by the Holy Spirit, this working equips believers with God’s dunamis (power) to be bold witnesses for Christ.
 This infilling should be sought after by every believer, as commanded by the Lord Jesus, and should become a continual working as the believer yields himself to the control of the Lord Jesus.
 [Luke 24:49; Acts 1:4; Acts 1:8; 1 Corinthians 12:1-31; Acts 8:12-17; Acts 10:44-46; Acts 11:14-16; Acts 15:7-9; Romans 6:13; Romans 8:13; Romans 12:6-8; Galatians 2:20; Ephesians 4:11-12; Philippians 2:12,13]